TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/sysctl_frequency_clock_counter/README.md

 The red LED is turned on if the FCC counter is within the expected range or will remain off if the test fails.

-The example is also configured to output SYSOSC via CLK_OUT to allow monitoring the clock externally.
+The example is also configured to output LFCLK via CLK_OUT to allow monitoring the clock externally.

 ## Peripherals & Pin Assignments